wintere/introhpc-archive/advanced-slurm/lesson.md

 This is a serial job that loads the **python3** module and executes a Python script that computes the first 30000 digits of pi.
 Observe that this job runs on the `preempt` partition.
-Both error and output logs are written to a single `digits_of_pi.txt`, which (if there are no errors) will contain pi approximated to the first 30000 digits.
+Both error and output logs are written to a single `digits_of_pi.log`, which (if there are no errors) will contain pi approximated to the first 30000 digits.

 Use `cat` to inspect `calculate_pi.py`.